How Much Does It Cost to Buy a Bicycle?

 Five reasons to boost a new wave of bicycle price hikes

 Do you intend to spend your year-end bonus on a new bike?
 The bad news is that, given the current trend, you may need to save even more money.
 The world is in an unusual state right now, which could mean that hard-earned private money may not even be enough to purchase a bike.
-Continue reading to find out how everything from a coup in Guinea to port congestion will affect the cost of a bike.
+Continue reading to find out how everything from a coup in Guinea to port congestion will affect the cost of a bicycle.

 1.Labor costs in Taiwan continue to rise